Cost of Electricity from Hydro One, Ontario

 10. The Bottom Line

 Ideally, the average voltage over a 24-hour period should be 120.0 VAC and vary between, say, 117 and 123 volts, or better between 118 and 122 volts, depending on supply and load conditions.
 So, the voltage should be above 120 volts about half the time and below 120 volts the other half of the time.
 Hydro One should strive to achieve that level of supply for all residential neighbourhoods.
 That is fair and proper and does not cause our appliances to use more power and energy than they are supposed to or cost us more money than we should have to pay.
-At my home, however, my measurements have shown that the voltage is more than 120.0 VAC more than 80% of the time since at least the beginning of 2018, except for just two months, November and December 2018, and June and July 2019.
+At my home, however, my measurements have shown that the voltage is more than 120.0 VAC more than 80% of the time since at least the beginning of 2018, except for just four months, November and December 2018, and June and July 2019.
 Only in November 2018 was the voltage above 120 VAC only about 50% of the time.

 The results of many measurements at my own home are summarized here.
 It is necessary to take a large number of measurements each month (now about 4,000 automatic measurements each month) in order to assure accuracy and to overcome the effects of hour-to-hour and day-to-day variations in load and in capacity of supply.